 Traditionally made with fresh beets, my recipe uses canned beets and some of the liquid they come in for enhanced flavor without the fuss.

-I prefer diced beets when I can get them, but they can be elusive on the store shelves, so I use whole or sliced and cut them up into cubes or matchsticks.
-You can skip cutting up the sliced ones for even easier preparation although I do recommend cutting up the whole beets.
+I prefer diced beets when I can get them, but they can be elusive on the store shelves where I live, so I use whole, cut, or sliced and cut them up into small cubes or matchsticks.

 Easy Harvard BeetsCourse: SidesCuisine: Pa.
 DutchDifficulty: Easy